 In the first part of my reply to Professor Thomson, I explain why the reasoning that leads her to reject the Kantian position is flawed--why, in fact, her own arguments lead to the conclusion that the Kantian position is correct and that outcome does not matter in our moral assessment of a person's acts.
 In the second part of my reply, I accept for the sake of argument Professor Thomson's position on Kant and the 'moral sophisticates,' and I address her ultimate intuitive conclusion that outcome does matter, but only in cases of fault in the first instance.
 I submit that I can offer Professor Thomson reasons for her intuited conclusion, reasons which explain not only why outcome matters in cases of fault in the first instance, but why it matters in all cases--including cases of no fault in the first instance.

 Scholarly Commons Citation

 Rothstein, Paul F., "Causation in Torts, Crimes, and Moral Philosophy: A Reply to Professor Thomson" (1987).
 Georgetown Law Faculty Publications and Other Works.
-Paper 399.
+399.